aTreeFrog/kusto-mcp-server-github-copilot-agent/readme.md

 ```
 - Choose **Option 2 (Interactive Browser)**
 - Your browser will open for Microsoft authentication
-- Sign in with your Microsoft work account
+- Sign in with your account
 - This caches your credentials for VS Code

 ### 4. Configure VS Code MCP Settings